About Deniz Ates

 What began as a hobby became my career, and I consider myself fortunate to have found a path in the fitness industry.
 It's a privilege to be part of someone’s personal development, and I'm excited for what the future holds.

-Thankfully, I had a foundation of knowledge and skills to contend with the uncertainty.
+Thankfully, I had the knowledge and skills to contend with the uncertainty.
 I was highly experienced in the fitness industry, having worked as a boxing coach since 2012.
-My academic background in English Literature and Philosophy taught me to think critically about narratives and arguments.
+The source of my resilience was my academic background in Literature and Philosophy, which taught me to think critically about all narratives and arguments.
 I also had a reliable network of friends and family.

 I decided that I no longer wanted to rely on a gym.
 I thought, "If anyone can work as a mobile trainer, I can."
-I had the right experience to rebuild myself on my own terms.
-So, in 2021, I did.
+I had the experience to rebuild myself.
+So in 2021, I packed my pads into a bag and did exactly that.

-What I like most about coaching is the opportunity to make a positive impact on someone’s life.
-I enjoy seeing people make the shift from 'I can't do that' to 'I can do that'.
+• What I like most about coaching is the opportunity to make a positive impact on someone’s life.
+I enjoy seeing people shift from 'I can't do that' to 'I can do that'.
 This shift while learning movement skills inspires, I believe, success in other areas of life.

 I also enjoy the continuous learning that coaching provides.
 Every learner develops in their own way, making them teachers in their own right.
 This mutual process of teaching and learning has been fundamental to my growth as a coach.